-If you find any bug or a possible improvement to existing functionality it will likely be accepted so feel free to contribute.
+If you find any bug or a possible improvement to existing functionality, it will likely be accepted so feel free to contribute.

-If, in the other hand, you feel a feature is missing, you can either create another library using uActor as dependency or fork this project.
+If, in the other hand, you think a feature could be missing, you can either create another library using uActor as dependency or fork this project.